 - You have a single source of income

 If you are single or a breadwinner, it’s important to have a substantial emergency fund.
 The fund will help you if you face any kind of mishaps like unexpected job loss, severe illness, etc.!

 - You own a home

 Undoubtedly, owning a home is a big asset!
 But you need to maintain that asset by renovating on time.
-So, keep a track on the repairs, be it a major or a minor one.
+So, keep track of the repairs, be it major or a minor one.
 And for that, having an emergency fund is important to handle the costs!

 So, start saving for your rainy days at the earliest, even if with a small amount!
 It will save you from taking out high-interest loans like pdls, in case any mishap occurs.